 Complete generation for every script table to be used, by an expert panel

-This scenario sets the comprehensiveness parameter nearly to its maximal value, the expert parameter to the maximal value, and the qualification parameter to its maximal value.
+This scenario sets the comprehensiveness parameter nearly to its maximal value, the expertise parameter to the maximal value, and the qualification parameter to its maximal value.
 In this scenario, ICANN would select some number of scripts (from those already defined by Unicode) it wants to support.
 It would convene one expert panel per script, and instruct them to build a completely comprehensive set of label generation rules for all the code points in the script.
 The zone repertoire for the root would thereby be established as the set of all and only the code points in all those script tables to be studied (except those DISALLOWED by IDNA2008).
 Each panel would develop the list of alternative code points and associated code point variant rules for the relevant script.
 Label generation rules would only be needed for scripts to be supported in the root zone, though of course it would be necessary to establish additional rules on the introduction of a new script.
 In the end, a single set of label generation rules would be merged from the collective output of the different script expert panels.

 Using this method, code points that are needed by some language, but that are not included in the script table used by that language, would not be permitted.
 Dealing with languages written in more than one script (e.g., Japanese) could be extremely tricky.
 Since the deliberation is at the level of a script, it would seem necessary to require that every code point in a U-label have the same script property as every other code point in the U-label.
 U-labels in the root zone would not need to have any identifying tag, because the script of the label could be derived from the script property of any code point in it (and any labels of mixed scripts would not be permitted).